 Welcome to Gallery of the Giants – a tiny gallery created by Louisa Fitch at the foot of an ancient by way in the village of Aldbourne in the heart of rural Wiltshire.
-During the lockdowns I missed visiting galleries and museums and seeing Art so I made this little space for all the locked down Art Lovers out there to walk past and visit online.
-As we move forward and hopefully out of lockdowns – the gallery will continue to keep spreading joy and creativity for all in our community and beyond.
+During the pandemic I missed visiting galleries and museums and seeing Art so I made this little space for all my fellow locked down Art Lovers to walk past and visit online.
+As we move forward into 2022 and hopefully out of the pandemic – the gallery will continue to keep spreading joy and creativity for all in our community and beyond.
 Please contact me if you’re an artist – big or small ! – and would like to install a tiny show here and help share our love of art and artists everywhere.
-Coordinates to find the gallery are 51°28’54.4″N 1°37’14.0″W
+Coordinates to find the gallery are: What3Words mysteries.obstruction.cape or Google Maps 51°28’54.4″N 1°37’14.0″W

 “Slipping Out of My Ordinary Eyes 1&2”

 A journey, into through and beyond.

 This show is an installation created by children from the village school and surrounding areas ages 4-14.
 They have created this tiny homage to Antony Gormley’s work “Field for the British Isles”.
 Led by Art teacher Helen Cooper they have each created a mixed media expression that reflects on their “self”.
 They were asked to think about how the pandemic had made them feel as they created their sculpture, and to explore their feelings thorough the making of their work.
 Helen sees daily the benefits of participatory Art practice and how this can help with mental health issues and wellness for all ages – especially in these uncertain times.
 Children and teens have suffered a great deal during the pandemic and as we come out of lockdown this small work displays some of the joy and hope that our children bring.
 It has been such a pleasure to position each of these little souls in the gallery today, I hope you enjoy them too.